emleddin/research-scripts/amber-analysis/RMS/README.md

 fluctuation) of protein complexes.
 Total number of hydrogen bonds are also included.

+## `align-traj.py`
+A `python3` script will align a structure to a reference and can be used to select out certain atoms.
+As written, it will select all water residues within a specific distance sphere of a specific residue.

 ## `avg-rmsd-etc.gnu`
 A `gnuplot` script for graphing the RMSD, RMSF, and average hydrogen bond data and standard deviations generated using `rmagic-rmsd-rmsf-hbond-5.r`.